 Violations and infringements of licensing conditions in other sectors or businesses may generally lead to administrative (e.g. revocation of licence) and penal sanctions (e.g. imprisonment or fine) that should be assessed in further detail in each individual case.

-3.8 Is there a filing deadline and what is the timeframe of review in order to obtain approval?
+3.7 What is the timeframe of review in order to obtain approval?
 Are there any provisions expediting the clearance?